syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

   alt="screenshot of a YAML file, highlighting the presence of the api key" />

-`api` is the CRD exposed to the users of the [Promise](writing-a-promise).
+`api` is the API exposed to the users of the [Promise](writing-a-promise).
 To see `api` in the Promise definition file, open `promise.yaml` and look under the `spec` section.

-`api` is the contract with the user who wants an instance.
+`api` is the contract with the user who wants a Resource.
 It's where you get to define the required and optional configuration options exposed to your users.

 You can already see a number of properties in this section of the `promise.yaml` file.
 These properties are defined within a versioned schema and can have different types and validations.

-#### Update `api`
+#### Update the `api`

 To add the required cost centre configuration, add the following to the `promise.yaml`: